redis-collections/redis-collections/docs/index.rst

 `redis-collections` is a Python library that provides a high-level interface to `Redis <http://redis.io/>`_, the excellent key-value store.

+As of 2024, this project is retired.
+These docs will remain available as a public archive.

 The library exposes several collection types that interact with Redis,
 including: